AreefSyam/Quickdrop_Project/README.md

 - **No two jobs can be scheduled at the same time slot:** This constraint ensures that the scheduling is non-overlapping, meaning that only one job can be assigned to any given time slot.
 This prevents conflicts where multiple jobs vie for the same time slot, which would be infeasible in a real-world scenario where only one delivery can occur at a time.

 ### 2.4 Other Requirements:
-   - A.Space Constraint:
+   - Space Constraint:
    The algorithm should use space proportional to the number of jobs and the maximum deadline.
 This ensures that the solution is scalable and can handle a large number of jobs efficiently.
 Specifically, the space complexity should be O(n + d), where (n) is the number of jobs and (d) is the maximum deadline.
 This involves:
      - An array to store the jobs.
      - An additional array to keep track of the scheduled jobs (result array).

    - Time Constraint:
    The algorithm should run in polynomial time to ensure it is efficient and practical for real-world applications.
 The time complexity should ideally be:
    - O(n log n) for sorting the jobs based on profit in descending order.
    - O(n.d) for scheduling the jobs, where (n) is the number of jobs and (d) is the maximum deadline.
 This includes:
         - Iterating through the sorted jobs.
         - Finding the latest available time slot for each job up to its deadline.

    - Value Constraint:
    The profit values and deadlines should be positive integers to ensure meaningful job scheduling and profit maximization.
 This includes:
      - Ensuring all job profits are positive integers, representing the earnings from completing the jobs.
      - Ensuring all deadlines are positive integers, representing the latest time slot by which the job must be completed.

 ---

-## 3. Specification of an Algorithm
+## 3.0 Specification of an Algorithm
 ![Flowchart](image/table.png)
 ### Comparison with Other Algorithms:**